 You can download an example of Reading Part Five here.

 Guide to the Task

-Preparation and practice is essential for this part.
-It tests your grammar and your understanding of English sentence structure as well as your vocabulary in terms of dependant prepositions (interested in for example) set phrases (not only…..but also for example, this one is very commonly tested in this part of the exam) and of course phrasal verbs (to find out about).
+Preparation and practice are essential for this part of the reading exam.
+It tests your grammar and your understanding of English sentence structure, as well as your vocabulary in terms of dependant prepositions (interested in for example), set phrases (not only…..but also for example, this one is very commonly tested in this part of the exam) and of course phrasal verbs (to find out about).

 Read the title of the text so you are aware of the context.

 Scan the first two or three sentences to be sure that you understand them.
 If any possible missing words come into your mind when reading, write them in!